Department of Nursing

 This practicum is designed to provide the student with opportunities to care for clients experiencing a psychiatric and/or mental health illness.
 Emphasis will be placed on the role of the professional nurse in various mental health settings as well as current treatment modalities.

-In this practicum, students will provide nursing care to clients with chronic illnesses in diverse clinical settings.
+In this practicum, students will provide nursing care to clients with common health conditions in diverse clinical settings.

 This course explores medications, medication classifications, pharmacokinetics and pharmacodynamics based on pathophysiology concepts with an overall goal of developing safe medication administration for acute and chronic nursing practice.
 This course also explores the legal/ethical and professional parameters of medication therapy.